 No matter where you go: east of the island to the Ponta de Sao Lourenco, south – to have dizziness from looking down from Cabo Girão or you climb one of the highest peaks – you can be sure:

 The spectacular views will be there!
 And you will LOVE them!
 This really is one of the best spots in Portugal!

-We visited Madeira in December – winter time is just perfect to visit Madeira!
+We visited Madeira in December – wintertime is just perfect to visit Madeira!

 Who wouldn’t like to escape from cold Europe to 20 Celsius degrees in the Island of Eternal Spring?!

-Levada das 25 Fontes
+5. Levada das 25 Fontes

 You will have to park your car in Rabaçal on the E.R.
 105 and from there you can start an amazing day 🙂 It really is one of the best things to do in Madeira island.
 Please note that the “real” hike starts at The Rabaçal Forestry House which is about 2km from the place you left your car.

 You can take a bus, which will take you to the Forestry House – we would recommend taking it if you don’t start your hike early morning.
 You will be able to overtake a few tourists on the way 😉